csc301-winter-2019/project-team-02/deliverables/iteration-02.plan.md

 > Code reviews are discussed in the comment section of the pull request.
 > A github wiki is also maintained for documentation.
 > Frequency is ~3-5 hrs for each of them.
- * If you have a partner project, what is your process (in detail) for communicating with your partner?

 Meetings:
  * How are people held accountable for attending meetings, completing action items?
 Is there a moderator or process?
 > We hold an in-person sprint meeting every Tuesday and everyone is expected to attend that meeting.
 We understand that sometimes other commitments might take priority and the person may not be able to attend in-person, so that person can also attend via video chat over Discord.
 > During the meetings, the scrum master goes over each item in the agenda (distributed beforehand).
 This will involve getting to know what each person has done over the last week, and are currently working on.
-Readying tasks for the upcoming sprint by ensuring the developer understand exactly what is expected from the task.
+Readying tasks for the upcoming sprint by ensuring the developer understands exactly what is expected from the task.

 Conflict Resolution:
  * List at least three team scenarios/conflicts you discussed in lecture and how you decided you will resolve them.
 Indecisions?
 Non-responsive team members?
 Any other scenarios you can think of?
-> Asked on piazza if we need to come up with this again.
+> Same as iteration-01, see [here](https://github.com/csc301-winter-2019/project-team-02/blob/master/deliverables/iteration-01.planṃd#conflict-resolution).

 #### Events